clean-code-craft-tcq-1/reimagined-design-patterns-6872Vishal/README.md

 The overall complexity of the code increases because you need to introduce a set of new interfaces and classes.
 Sometimes it’s simpler just to change the service class so that it matches the rest of your code.

+Observer Pattern:

+Observer pattern is used when there is one-to-many relationship between objects such as if one object is modified, its depenedent objects are to be notified automatically.
+Observer pattern falls under behavioral pattern category.

+Example:
+Now consider we subscribed to a OTT platform, if there is a new movie release in the platform we get a notification to watch the movie.
+Here we are the Observer and the OTT becomes oberservable.Similarly in code a publisher class is created which is connected to a subscriber classes, publisher notifies theses  subscriber's when there is information which need to be notify.

+Advantages:
+You can introduce new subscriber without changing the publisher code.

+Disadvantages:
+Subscribers are notified in random order